altwalker/altwalker/docs/examples.rst

 Here is a (growing) list of runnable examples. `Contact us <altwalker@altom.com>`_ if you need more examples or have questions.

-The source code for all exampels can be found `here <https://gitlab.com/altom/altwalker/altwalker-examples>`_.
+The source code for all examples can be found `here <https://gitlab.com/altom/altwalker/altwalker-examples>`_.

 Python
 ------